The Dirty Picture: Plot

-At the first shoot, Silk dances with actor Suryakanth, her childhood idol.
-Enamored with him, Silk gains his affection and attention by offering a long-term sexual relationship.
-Meanwhile, Abraham proposes a new film to Selva Ganesh and is keen to cast Suryakanth.
-However, Suryakanth's suggestion of adding sex and eroticism, to make the film more commercially viable, angers Abraham.
-Silk slowly builds a name for herself in the industry and goes on to do many more sexually charged films with Suryakanth, which catapults her into stardom.
-She gains many male fans and, in a short time, becomes immensely rich and popular as a sex symbol.
+At the first shoot, Silk dances with the actor Suryakanth, her childhood idol.
+Enamored with him, Silk gains his affection and attention by offering a long-term extra-marital sexual relationship.
+Meanwhile, Abraham proposes a new film to Selva Ganeshan and is keen to cast Suryakanth.
+However, Suryakanth's suggestion of adding sex and eroticism alongside a dance featuring Silk, to make the film more commercially viable, angers Abraham, causing him to part ways with Silk.
+Silk slowly builds a name for herself in the industry with her erotic dance moves and goes on to do many more sexually charged films with Suryakanth, which catapults her into stardom.
+She gains many male fans who buy movie tickets only to enjoy her dances and, in a short time, becomes immensely rich and popular as a sex symbol.